christophersbarrett/mulberry-wiki/Creating-Custom-Components.md

 DOM structure, you can query that element using jQuery or dojo.query, but a better solution is to label the element as a `dojoAttachPoint` in the component template.

-    %div.component.twitter
+    %div.component.my-custom-component
       %button{ dojoAttachPoint : 'refreshButton' }
-      %ul{ dojoAttachPoint : 'tweetsList' }
+      %ul{ dojoAttachPoint : 'list' }

-These nodes will automatically be available to you as `this.refreshButton` and `this.tweetsList` in your component code.
+These nodes will automatically be available to you as `this.refreshButton` and `this.list` in your component code.

 ### Component Properties